Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Fluid Model

 \subsection{A Stochastic Averaging Principle}

-Before we explain how to deal with the indicator functions in the representation \eqref{RepXstoc}, we emphasize that the following explanation is for the purpose of gaining insight only.
-The explanation draws on results in \cite{PW-fluidAP}, which were proved in different settings than here.

-Assume, for example, that $x(t) \in \BB_{1,2}$ and consider $D^n_{1,2}$.
-To be able to apply the results in \cite{PW-fluidAP}, we assume (for now) that the arrival rates are fixed (the arrival processes are homogeneous Poisson processes) and that $Z^n_{2,1} < \tau_{2,1}$, so that routing is determined solely on the value of $D^n_{1,2}$.
+For the discussion now, assume that $x(t) \in \BB_{1,2}$ and consider $D^n_{1,2}$.
+To be able to apply the results in \cite{PW13a}, we assume (for now) that the arrival rates are fixed (the arrival processes are homogeneous Poisson processes) and that $Z^n_{2,1} < \tau_{2,1}$, so that routing is determined solely on the value of $D^n_{1,2}$.
 In particular, sharing can take place if $D^n_{1,2}(t) > 0$.
-Then, by Theorem 4.5 in \cite{PW-fluidAP}, \bequ D^n_{1,2}(t) \Ra D_{1,2}(x(t), \infty) \qinq \RR \qasq n\tinf, \eeq where $D_{1,2}(\gamma, \cdot) \equiv \{D_{1,2}(\gamma, s) : s \ge 0\}$ is a CTMC associated with $\gamma \in \RR_6$ whose distribution is determined by the value $\gamma$.
+Then, by Theorem 4.5 in \cite{PW13a}, \bequ D^n_{1,2}(t) \Ra D_{1,2}(x(t), \infty) \qinq \RR \qasq n\tinf, \eeq where $D_{1,2}(\gamma, \cdot) \equiv \{D_{1,2}(\gamma, s) : s \ge 0\}$ is a CTMC associated with $\gamma \in \RR_6$ whose distribution is determined by the value $\gamma$.
 (There is a different process for each $\gamma$.)

 An analogous result holds for $D^n_{2,1}$ when $x(t) \in \BB_{2,1}$.
 The notation $D_{i,j}(\gamma, \infty)$ stands for a random variable that has the steady-state distribution of the CTMC $D_{i,j}(\gamma, \cdot)$.
 Loosely speaking, $D^n_{i,j}$ moves so fast when $x(t)$ is in $\BB_{i,j}$, that it reaches its steady state instantaneously as $n \tinf$.
 Hence, we call $D_{i,j}(\gamma, \cdot)$ the {\em fast-time-scale process} (FTSP) associated with the point $\gamma$, or simply the FTSP.